 If you’d like to know a bit more about me, here’s a proper bio…

 Greg Panciera is a producer, mixer, and recording engineer, based in Chicago, IL.
 Greg has worked with artists including Half Moon Run, Mutemath, The Wombats, Alessandro Cortini of Nine Inch Nails, and The Blasters.
 He has worked as an assistant to some of the best producers in the business including Sylvia Massy (Tool, System of a Down), Dave Bianco (Bob Dylan, Tom Petty) and Dusty Wakeman (Lucinda Williams, Dwight Yoakam).

-In addition to work in the studio, Greg regularly performs on bass with Grammy-nominated Chicago artist Cathy Richardson, and on guitar and keyboards with The Noise FM.
+In addition to work in the studio, Greg performs on bass with Grammy-nominated Chicago artist Cathy Richardson, and on guitar and keyboards with The Noise FM.
 He also teaches recording and production classes at Tribeca Flashpoint Academy and SAE Institute in Chicago.
-Prior to moving to Chicago, Greg was also the Director of the Independent Artist Program at Musicians Institute in Hollywood CA, where he taught production and recording classes and built a curriculum to teach independent musicians how to record and promote themselves.
+Prior to moving to Chicago, Greg worked as the Director of the Independent Artist Program at Musicians Institute in Hollywood CA, where he taught production and recording classes and built a curriculum to teach independent musicians how to record and promote themselves.